 Loan modification vs. refinance

 With a loan modification, your lender or servicer changes the terms of your loan with the goal of preventing default and foreclosure.
-While you can also change the terms of your loan by refinancing, in a refinance situation, you can shop around with multiple lenders for a new loan, and it’s typically not done to avoid going into foreclosure, but rather to save you money or take cash out.
+While you can also change the terms of your loan by refinancing, in a refinance situation, you can shop around with multiple lenders for a new loan.
+Typically, borrowers don’t refinance to avoid going into foreclosure, but rather to save money or take cash out.

 Loan modification vs. forbearance

 A loan modification is different from forbearance.
-Usually, forbearance is temporary and intended to help a borrower get through a short-term financial challenge, Sharga says.
+Usually, forbearance is temporary and intended to help a borrower get through a short-term financial challenge.

 With loan modifications, the modification type, term and details can vary from servicer to servicer and might fall under guidelines established by the Federal Housing Finance Agency (FHFA); the FHA or VA for government-backed loans; or by contractual terms for private lender-owned loans or loans in mortgage-backed securities.
 Each state could also have particular requirements for loan modifications.